Harshtech31/AOOP_project/finsav/frontend/README.md

 # Finsavy - Financial Management App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Finsavy is a comprehensive financial management application built with React and Vite.

 Currently, two official plugins are available: